 In 2005, Bishop Grimes was recognized as one of the Top 50 Catholic High Schools in the USA by the Cardinal Newman Society based on excellence in academics, Catholic identity, and civic education.

-Today, the school is accredited by the Middle States Association of Colleges and Schools, dedicated to providing educational excellence in a faith-based environment.
-Bishop Grimes prepares young men and women for college, career and life.
-Bishop Grimes offers a full New York State Regents curriculum, honors and Advanced Placement courses, as well as courses in theology, business, technology, music, and art.
-Bishop Grimes students have the opportunity to participate in college-level courses through Le Moyne College, SUNY ESF, and Syracuse University Project Advance (SUPA).
+Today, the school is accredited by the Middle States Association of Colleges and Schools, which recognizes Bishop Grimes’ dedication to providing educational excellence in a faith-based environment within a culture of continuous improvement.
+Bishop Grimes seeks to prepare young men and women for college, career, and life within the context of the Catholic faith.
+Bishop Grimes offers a full New York State Regents curriculum, honors, and Advanced Placement courses, as well as courses in theology, business, technology, music, and art.
+Bishop Grimes students have the opportunity to participate in college-level courses through Le Moyne College.

 Theological studies at Bishop Grimes are enhanced with an on-site chapel, daily prayer, monthly masses, adoration of the Blessed Sacrament on the first Friday of each month, monthly opportunities to receive the Sacrament of Reconciliation, character development, and discipline.
-The Theology of the Body curriculum for 7th and 10th grade students, as well as the presence of and teaching by diocesan priests, further engages students both in academics and spiritual formation.
+The Theology of the Body curriculum for 7th and 10th-grade students, as well as the presence of diocesan priests, further engages students both in academics and spiritual formation.

 In each of the last successive 20 years, 100% of students graduating from Bishop Grimes have been prepared for college and/or career.
-Last year, members of the class of 2017 earned over $4.2 million in college scholarships.
-Collectively, the student body completed over 7,000 hours of community service.
+Last year, members of the class of 2018 earned approximately $6 million in college scholarships.
+Collectively, the student body completed 7,750 hours of community service.

 The Bishop Grimes community is comprised of nearly 5,500 alumni many of whom are leaders in their fields of employment.